marco-pontes/simple-fake-api/readme.md

   - With 2FA, you’ll be prompted for an OTP.

 - Useful tips
-  - The package exports ESM (type: module).
+  - The package exports ESM (`"type": "module"`).
 Consumers on CommonJS might need dynamic import or transpilation.
-  - The CLI binary is available as `fast-api` after install.
-Run it in a project with a configured `fast-api-config`.
+  - The CLI binary is available as `simple-fake-api` after install.
+Run it in a project with a configured `simple-fake-api-config`.
   - To deprecate or unpublish, see npm docs (be cautious with unpublish on popular packages).

 ## License